vincios/rpi-setup-old/Pi Configurations - 1. General Setup.md

     $ wget -O .env https://github.com/immich-app/immich/releases/latest/download/example.env
     ```

 2. Edit the `docker-compose.yml` like the snippet below.
-On the downloaded file, fon't touch the commented lines and add or modify the uncommented lines of the snippet below:
+On the downloaded file, don't touch the commented lines and add or modify the uncommented lines of the snippet below:

     <details>
     <summary>✨ Click to see the code</summary>